Facelift Fort Lauderdale

 Who is a Good Candidate for a facelift?

-Good candidates for a facelift include men and women of any age.
-They are concerned about significant signs of aging like deep nasolabial folds, jowls, and neck bands.
+Good candidates for a facelift include men and women of any age that are concerned about early signs of aging, These signs include deep nasolabial folds, jowls, and neck bands.
 Most commonly this is seen in patients from late 40s to later in life.
 Still, even younger patients show premature signs of aging due to effects of weight loss, smoking, sun exposure, etc.

 Medications